korningf/aegis-vault/README.md

 ## Cloud Infrastructure (AWS)
 ───────────────────────────────────────────────────────────────────────

-We're assuming here that the intent is to do Cloud Opps and Dev Ops.
+We're assuming here that the intent is to do Cloud Ops and Dev Ops.

 We further assume that one has an IAM account and an API Access Key.